What are the symptoms of ADHD?

 Watch for future posts on treating ADHD, and helping your ADHD child succeed in the classroom.

 ***I am not a medical professional.
-I am a mother of a child with ADHD; and a social service worker who has had professional experience with children with ADHD.
+I am a mother of a child who displays the symptoms of ADHD; and a social service worker who has had professional experience with children with ADHD.
 I speak from my experiences only.
 For a proper diagnosis, you need to speak to your doctor.